Freebird (2008 film)

 Freebird is a 2008 British comedy film directed by Jon Ivay and starring Gary Stretch, Geoff Bell, Phil Daniels and Peter Bowles.
+The film received mixed reception from critics.

 Plot

 Three friends, Fred (Stretch), Tyg (Bell) and Grouch (Daniels), set out on a motorcycle trip to Wales in order to bring back a haul of cannabis for Fred's friend The Chairman (Bowles).
 What was meant to be a nice weekend in the country soon turns into an ordeal.

 Along the way, they encounter revenge seeking bikers and a giant masked wrestler in the pub.
 Or maybe it's just those magic mushrooms they had for breakfast.

 Production

 The film was shot in and around Hay-on-Wye in Wales, and London.